Why do people come for counselling?

 People come for counselling for all kinds of reasons, including when they feel out of sorts, stuck, confused, stressed, distressed, anxious, or depressed, yet ultimately out of a desire to lead a more pleasing and comfortable life.

-Many people value the experience of talking to someone in confidence, and who isn't directly involved in their situation - such as family or friends, as well as receiving acceptance rather than judgement, and being heard and understood.
+Many people value the experience of talking to someone in confidence, and who isn't directly involved in their situation, as well as being accepted, rather than judged, and being truly heard.

 This is something only you can decide - even if counselling has been suggested to you.
 The decision to see a counsellor is always a matter of personal choice, rather than something you must do.

-A consultation, or assessment session provides an opportunity to explore counselling, and here you can make an informed decision as to whether counselling may benefit you at this point in time.
+A consultation, or assessment session provides an opportunity to explore counselling, and make an informed decision as to whether counselling may benefit you at this point in time.

 Is counselling confidential?

 Ordinarily, counselling is strictly confidential, and this is all-important in establishing and maintaining trust.
 However, there are exceptions, such as if I have significant concerns about your safety and wellbeing, or the safety and wellbeing of others, including a child or young person.
 This is explained at the consultation, and covered in the counselling contract.